Current Research Students

 Sharif has written 7 book chapters; 4 monographs and 23 articles in referred journals.
 His writings appeared in: International Journal on World Peace; Harvard Asia Pacific Review; The American Asian Review; East Asia: An International Quarterly; Journal of International and Area Studies; Journal of South Asian and Middle Eastern Studies; Asian Thought and Society; Taiwan Defense Affairs; Issues & Studies; New Zealand Journal of East Asian Studies; Korea Observer; China Brief and Terrorism Monitor.

 Ross has a Bachelor of Commerce and a Bachelor of Laws from the University of Auckland.
 He worked for more than 25 years as a corporate tax lawyer in New Zealand and Australia, most recently as a partner in Sydney with the law firm Allens.
 In 2012 Ross completed a Master of International Studies at the University of Sydney.
-He is now undertaking a Master of Philosophy.
+He is now undertaking a Doctor of Philosophy.
 The focus of his research is the influence of public preferences on Federal government policy in Australia, and in particular the role of elections as the mechanism for that influence.

 Ben’s doctoral thesis focuses on Asian migrants’ political participation in Australian Local Government.
 He uses a comparative studies approach to examine the internal and external factors that have influenced the political engagement of the Asian Community, particularly in Australia local politics.